devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mongodb-helm-chart.md

 ### Configure `values.yaml`

 You can configure the `values.yaml` according to your project's requirements.
-To learn about different parameters used in the chart, you can check [Documentation of mongodb Helm chart](https://hub.helm.sh/charts/bitnami/mongodb)
+To learn about different parameters used in the chart, you can check [Documentation of MongoDB Helm chart](https://hub.helm.sh/charts/bitnami/mongodb)

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deploying-mongodb-helm-chart/mongodb-4.jpg)